-To be eligible to bill for the procedure, product, or service related to this policy, the provider(s)
+To be eligible to bill for the procedure, product, or service related to this policy, the provider(s) shall:

-- b. have a current and signed Department of Health and Human Services (DHHS) Provider Administrative Participation Agreement; and - c. bill only for procedures, products, and services that are within the scope of their clinical practice, as defined by the appropriate licensing entity.
+- a. meet Medicaid qualifications for participation; - b. have a current and signed Department of Health and Human Services (DHHS) Provider Administrative Participation Agreement; and - c. bill only for procedures, products, and services that are within the scope of their clinical practice, as defined by the appropriate licensing entity.